pfalcon/python-imphook/README.rst

 to import additional modules, and it's just one line.
 And once you saw and were explained what it does, it shouldn't be a problem to remember and recognize it later.

+Once the module object is created as discussed above, you should populate it.
+A way to do that is by using ``setattr()`` builtin to set a particular attribute of a module to a particular value.
+Attributes usually represent variables with data values, but may be also functions and classes.

+Finally, you just return the populated module object.

+In case you want to perform custom transformation on the Python source, the process is usually somewhat different, where you transform a representation of the source, and then execute it in the context of a new module, which causes it to be populated.

 Credits and licensing